veldt-jp/veldt-exam/app/(exam)/todo/README.en-US.md

 ### 4. UI/UX

-- [ ] The application is intuitive to use.
+- [ ] The app is intuitive and easy to use.
-- [ ] The design is visually clear and easy to understand.
+- [ ] The design is visually clear and appealing.

 ---

-**Aim for simple and efficient design.**
-Make sure to implement solutions with scalability in mind.
+Fight!